Beasta2768/Final-Year-Project/Proposal.md

 For tracking project progress I will be using a Trello for a Kanban board and teamgantt for a Gant chart.
 I am using these sites because they are free to use and I have used them before.

 ## Methodology
 This project will be made using the agile methodology for this project.
-I am using agile because agile incremental
+I am using agile because agile's  incremental and iterative processes allow for